CS5008Fall2025/research-paper-jroberge16/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;
 The table above outlines the runtimes for insertion, deletion, and search.
 These runtimes are made possible because an AVL tree’s height is $O(log(n))$ ([see proof](#proof)); This means, the cost of traversing to a leaf node will also be $O(\log(n))$.
-To explain and validate the above runtimes, we will walk through each of the functions’ pseudocode and then explain there time and space complexity.
+Also, note that the best, average, and worst-case scenarios are all the same for insertion and deletion, but there is some divergence when examining searching.
+To explain and validate the above runtimes, we will walk through each of the functions’ pseudocode and then explain their time and space complexity.

 #### Insertion:
 <div align="center">